bhargav-jaldu/memories/README.md

 LINK: https://theocratic-modifica.000webhostapp.com/

-The App is called Memories and it is a simple app that allows users to post intersting events that are happend in their lives
+The App is called Memories and it is a simple social media app that allows users to post intersting events that are happend in their lives